jachris/cook/docs/_posts/2017-10-08-introduction-to-cook.md

 way an article covering the whole spectrum of things to be said, but if we caught your interest, then you can take a look at the [GitHub repository](https://github.com/jachris/cook).
-While not all parts are great from a coding-style point of view, it is hopefully enough polished to get you started.
+While not all parts are great from a coding-style point of view yet, it is hopefully sufficiently polished to get you started.
 Feel free to
 [open an issue](https://github.com/jachris/cook/issues) or maybe even upload a pull request.
 Your help is very much appreciated.